WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Resonance Liberation (Ultimate) – Using the R key is your most powerful attack, but it requires the Resonance Energy resource to be full, shown around the skill icon.
 You gain Energy by attacking or other effects that give Energy Regeneration.

 Forte Circuit – Every character will have a unique mechanic for their Forte.
-Either using their Resonance skill or their Basic Attacks will fill up the gauge at the bottom of the screen but above their health bar.
+Either using their Resonance skill or their Basic Attacks will fill up the gauge at the bottom of the screen above their health bar.
 Depending on certain thresholds of this gauge, characters can expend this resource to do empowered attacks or abilities.
 Which ability will be empowered can also be shown by the icon to the right of the Forte gauge, like a Mouse button.
 For example:

-• Yangyang gains 1 full bar of Forte when using a full Basic Attack chain, a Heavy > Basic combo, or her Resonance Skill, and when she has three bars of Forte she can do a Heavy Attack to thrust enemies and herself into the air, enabling you to follow up with an Aerial Attack.
+- Yangyang gains 1 full bar of Forte when using a full Basic Attack chain, a Heavy > Basic combo, or her Resonance Skill, and when she has three bars of Forte she can do a Heavy Attack to thrust enemies and herself into the air, enabling you to follow up with an Aerial Attack.

-• Chixia gains Forte as she attacks or by using the Resonance Skill, but she can expend Forte by holding down the Resonance Skill instead.
+- Chixia gains Forte as she attacks or by using the Resonance Skill, but she can expend Forte by holding down the Resonance Skill instead.
 If she uses 35 of her Forte during this skill, the Basic Attack which follows will do a big burst of damage.

 Intro/Outro – Most combat situations afford you a team of three characters to fight with, and swapping between them can give benefits or attacks based on which character is swapping out and which one is swapping in (Outro and Intro respectively).
 Although you can swap characters at any time, you must have full Concerto to get the Intro/Outro effects.
+Gain Concerto by attacking, Dodging, or from specific skills and effects.

 Universal Mechanics